All Episodes

 I'll find out in a second.

-Uh, a woman who gives the name Kimberly Frazier, that went on for 30 minutes.
+A woman who gives the name Kimberly Frazier.

-Now, if you threaten somebody's life, that's you can't make terroristic threats or threaten somebody's life like in that particular case.
+Now, if you threaten somebody's life, you can't make terroristic threats or threaten somebody's life like in that particular case.

 Now, that rant was aimed at somebody who's been a guest for many years on this program, DC McAllister.

-By the way, she co-authored the New York Times best-selling book, Spygate with Dan Bongino, and she has an upcoming book uh that I'm sure is going to create a lot of controversy.
+And she has an upcoming book that I'm sure is going to create a lot of controversy.

 I haven't read it yet.

-What men want to say to women but they can't.
+What men want to say to women, but they can't.

-Uh DC McAllister joins us now.
+DC McAllister joins us now.

 How are you?

-Um that is beyond scary.
+That is beyond scary.

 Tell us what happened there.

-Oh, well, thanks for having me, Sean.
+Oh, thanks for having me, Sean.

-It is scary, and it's uh insane, actually, that someone would use their own name and post something like that on social media to thousands of subscribers.
+It is scary, and it's insane, actually, that someone would use their own name and post something like that on social media to thousands of subscribers.

 She doesn't have a small subscriber list.